Christmas gift exchange games can make your party super fun! Lefty Elf will have everyone laughing as they try to keep up.

 Simple enough, right?

-The story is below, but I’ve also created a document that you can download.
-Click the link below to download it.
+The exchange gift story is below, but I've also created a document that you can download.
+Scroll on down and enter your email address to download it.

 This is a story about Santa and LEFTy Elf.

 LEFTy received his nickname one Christmas when he couldn't seem to do anything RIGHT.
 Santa said, “LEFTy, sometimes I think you have two LEFT thumbs!”

 On the day before Christmas Eve, Santa and LEFTy were finishing up the toys that were LEFT.
 LEFTy called from the workshop, “Oh no, there is no glue LEFT!
 Santa, do you know where any might be?”

 “I can't believe you forgot to check the inventory.
 Sometimes I wonder if you can get anything RIGHT, LEFTy!” said Santa.

 “Santa, don't be mad,” replied LEFTy.
 “It will only take me a few minutes to find some.
 I'll be RIGHT back.”

 Santa said, “I'm sorry I am so grumpy, but we don't have much time LEFT, LEFTy.”

 “I'll try our packaging and delivery outlet RIGHT on the edge of town,” said LEFTy.